Monster Design System

 Problem to solve

-Homelessness in New York City has reached the highest levels since the Great Depression of the 1930s.
-Each night thousands of unsheltered homeless people sleep on New York City streets, in the subway system, and other public spaces.
-There is no accurate measurement of New York City’s unsheltered homeless population, and recent City surveys significantly underestimate the number of vulnerable homeless New Yorkers.
-While there are shelters and people donate money on the street, there are plenty of basic needs that homeless people are still missing.
+Unhoused individuals in New York City have reached the highest levels since the Great Depression of the 1930s.
+Each night thousands of unsheltered unhoused people sleep on New York City streets, in the subway system, and other public spaces.
+There is no accurate measurement of New York City’s unsheltered unhoused population, and recent City surveys significantly underestimate the number of vulnerable unhoused New Yorkers.
+While there are shelters and people donate money on the street, there are plenty of basic needs that unhoused people are still missing.

 Concept research